Anderlecht

 There are several historically and architecturally distinct districts within Anderlecht.
-As of 1 January 2024, the municipality had a population of around 122,547.
+As of 1 January 2024, the municipality had a population of 126,581 inhabitants.
 The total area is 17.91 km2, which gives a population density of 7066 PD/km2.
 Its upper area is greener and less densely populated.

 History

 Origins and medieval times

 The first traces of human activity on the right bank of the Senne date from the Stone Age and Bronze Age.
 The remnants of a Roman villa and of a Frankish necropolis were also found on the territory of Anderlecht.
 The first mention of the name Anderlecht, however, dates only from 1047 under the forms Anrelech, then Andrelet (1111), Andreler (1148), and Anderlech (1186).
 At that time, this community was already home to a chapter of canons and to two feudal manors, those of the powerful lords of Aa and of Anderlecht.

 In 1356, the Count of Flanders, Louis II, fought against Brussels on the territory of Anderlecht, in the so-called Battle of Scheut, supposedly over a monetary matter.
 Although he defeated his sister-in-law, the Duchess of Brabant, Joanna, and briefly took her title, she regained it the following year with the help of the Holy Roman Emperor, Charles IV.
 In 1393, Joanna's charter made Anderlecht a part of Brussels.
-It is also around this time that the church of Saint Guy was rebuilt above an earlier Romanesque crypt in the Brabantian Gothic style.
+It is also around this time that the church of Saint Guy was rebuilt in Brabantine Gothic style above an earlier Romanesque crypt.

 15th–18th centuries

 The village of Anderlecht became a beacon of culture in the 15th and 16th centuries.
-In 1521, the Dutch humanist writer and theologian Erasmus of Rotterdam lived in the canons' house for a few months.
+In 1521, the Dutch humanist writer and theologian Erasmus of Rotterdam stayed in the canons' house for a few months.
 Charles, Duke of Aumale and Grand Veneur of France also had a residence there.

 The 17th and 18th centuries were marked by the wars between the Low Countries and France.
 During the Nine Years' War, it is from the high ground of Scheut, in the northern part of Anderlecht, that the bombardment of Brussels of 1695 took place.
 Together with the resulting fire, it was the most destructive event in the entire history of Brussels.
 On 13 November 1792, right after the Battle of Jemappes, General Dumouriez and the French Revolutionary army routed the Austrians there once again.
 Among the consequences were the disbanding of the canons and Anderlecht being proclaimed an independent municipality by the French.

 By the end of the 18th century, Anderlecht including its dependencies, which extended to Brussels' city walls, counted around 2,000 inhabitants.
 In Scheut, on the site of the Carthusian Monastery, stood a chapel called Our Lady of Scheut, whose pleasant location, in the middle of a grove, made this place very popular at the time.